EmeraldBlock/LIT-CTF-2022-writeups/misc/We're no stranger to love.md

-# misc/We're no strangers to love
+# misc/We're no stranger to love

 ## Challenge